Three first-half tries from Wakefield laid the platform for a battling 19-6 win over sorry Widnes who slumped to their eighth defeat in a row.

 Stefan Marsh put the injury-hit Vikings in front after nine minutes with a simple penalty goal from in front of the sticks.

-It was Wakefield who plundered the first try of the night after Widnes’s left-hand side of Matty Whitley and Charly Runciman came up with an error with the ball.
+It was Wakefield who plundered the first try of the night after Widnes’ left-hand side of Matty Whitley and Charly Runciman came up with an error with the ball.

-It was easy for Ryan Hampshire to drop the ball of to the onrushing Pauli who barged over with three Vikings defenders on his back.
+It was easy for Ryan Hampshire to drop the ball off to the onrushing Pauli who barged over with three Vikings defenders on his back.

 James Batchelor added the extras and Trinity looked good value for the early lead.

-Vikings skipper Joe Mellor was nearly rewarded for his impressive start to the game as he tried to step his way over on the last tackle, but he was just held up.
+Vikings skipper Joe Mellor was nearly rewarded for his impressive start to the game as he tried to step his way over on the last tackle to reply straight away, but he was just held up.

-Ah Van was the next cab on the rank as Widnes sent the ball wide on the left-hand side but again the Vikings were denied.
+Ah Van was the next cab on the rank as Widnes sent the ball wide on the left-hand side but again the Vikings and the Kiwi wing were denied.

 Ah Van was hauled back for forward pass and then Ed Chamberlain was held up over the line when it looked like the Irish centre had grounded.